The LTI Difference

 LTI UPS can be connected and monitored through an ethernet network by plugging into the RJ45

-The LTI UPS display panel will log the last three thousand events in internal memory.
-For cradle-
+The LTI UPS internal event logger will store the last three thousand events in internal memory.
+For

-to-grave data logging, the UPS can be connected to a network computer for even more event file
+cradle-to-grave data logging, the UPS can be connected to a network computer for even more

 Form “C” Interface Contacts:

 Both normally open and normally closed dry contacts allow for flexible interfacing with most alarm

 and monitoring systems.
 Additional custom alarm sensing and monitoring options can also be